varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 of amazing changes - even if it will take a long time before progress goes too far.

-There does seem to be increasing tendency to want the kids of your lawn, but I think I can control that.
+There does seem to be increasing tendency to want the kids off your lawn, but I think I can control that.

 But if not I hereby give them permission to steal my apples and